Rose Ghorayeb: Biography

 Ghorayeb was born in Damour, Lebanon in 1909.
 In 1932, she graduated from the American Junior College for Women in Beirut, a predecessor to the Lebanese American University.
 In 1948, the college renamed itself the Beirut College for Women.
-She later became the head of the college's Arabic department.
+After graduating, she taught Arabic literature at Iraqi universities from 1937 to 1941, and then returned to Lebanon, continuing her studies at the American University of Beirut.
+After completing further studies in literary criticism, she taught Arabic literature at the Beirut College for Girls for more than forty years, eventually becoming the head of its Arabic literature department.

 She published extensively in many regional Arabic magazines and journals from 1943 to 1980.
 As a women's rights activist, she regularly wrote for the Lebanese monthly magazine The Woman's Voice.
 She also frequently published articles in the Voice of Bahrain, Bahrain's first magazine, and this was believed to have played a role in the introduction of new social ideas in the country.
 Amongst her most notable works was a biography on the Lebanese-Palestinian poet May Ziadeh, who was regarded as a pioneer in Middle Eastern feminism in the early 20th century.
 From 1983 to 1993, she served as the editor of Al-Raida, the journal of the Lebanese American University's Institute for Women's Studies in the Arab World.

+Ghorayeb received the National Cedar Medal in 1972 as well as the Lebanese Gold Medal of Achievement in 1980.